chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 Cannons are actually one of the more bizarre pieces because nothing quite like them exists in Chess or Shogi.
 They move like a rook but cannot capture unless there is a piece in the way to jump over!

-I like Xiangqi almost as much as Chess and Shogi, but I am really bad it Xiangqi and I always lose because I am usually playing online against Chinese people who actually know how to play it well!
+I like Xiangqi almost as much as Chess and Shogi, but I am really bad at it and I always lose because I am usually playing online against Chinese people who actually know how to play it well!

 After you learn the rules of Xiangqi, then you might want to play it on [pychess](https://www.pychess.org/).
 Pychess supports Chess, Shogi, and Xiangqi.
 It is probably the best site if you want to play the most variants possible.